elastic/kibana/x-pack/plugins/viz_editor/doc/query_datatable.md

 </Chart>
 ```

-Again it isn't desirable to merge the two tables somehow, because there will be holes in the resulting datatable because the columns don't match - not even the time dimension willhh match up, because alerts can happen anyt9ime while the log buckets are daily and will always produce a data point at midnight.
+Again it isn't desirable to merge the two tables somehow, because there will be holes in the resulting datatable because the columns don't match - not even the time dimension will match up, because alerts can happen anytime while the log buckets are daily and will always produce a data point at midnight.

 ### Displaying additional global information